 - Cool People Rebel Against Authority: Oh so much.
 Specially stagnant in Step Up 2 and Revolution.

-- Step Up 2: If you are an arts school alumn who insists in making your own steps whenever you are being teached some, or to breakdance in the middle of a dramatic swashbuckler scene, the big bad stablishment is guilty of not allowing you to express yourself.
+- Step Up 2: If you are an arts school alumni who insists in making your own steps whenever you are being taught some, or to break-dance in the middle of a dramatic swashbuckler scene, the big bad establishment is guilty of not allowing you to express yourself.

 - Step Up Revolution: If your father the businessman only allows you to pursue a dancing career, instead of having a more secure job that you have studied to be able to have... if you pass the very same intense test that you were already trying to pass, he is being blind to who you are and his judgement is clouded by his corporativism.
 Oh, and this same international businessman called on the staff of one of his hotels for a meeting.
 One of them arrived to the meeting twenty minutes late and untidy, didn't provide of a convincing explanation.
 The boss dared to fire him.
 What a douche.

 - Covers Always Lie: The UK version of the cover for All In features the cast soaking wet while dancing in the Bellagio fountains.
 This never actually happens in the film.
 Unlike parts 2 and 3, there is no dance sequence in water.

 - Creepy Twins: the Grim Warriors crew in All In features a pair they turn out much nicer in person

 - Dance of Romance: Of course.